Ivangalad/Sprint_4_Project/README.md

 It shows 8 charts about car sales listings and prices by paint color and model year.

-app.py is the file that executes the site, using streamlit. it requires the presence of vehicles_us.csv to operate. the \notebooks folder contains a Jupyter notebook where the EDA was performed, to develop the contents of app.py. the \.streamlit folder contains the config.toml which tells Render how to build and deploy the site a la streamlit. the .gitignore file tells git what local files to ignore when pushing new builds into the repository. the requirements.txt file tells Render what versions of the Python packages to use.
+app.py is the file that executes the site, using streamlit. it requires the presence of vehicles_us.csv to operate.
+The \notebooks folder contains a Jupyter notebook where the EDA was performed, to develop the contents of app.py.
+The \.streamlit folder contains the config.toml which tells Render how to build and deploy the site a la streamlit.
+The .gitignore file tells git what local files to ignore when pushing new builds into the repository.
+The requirements.txt file tells Render what versions of the Python packages to use.

+The link to the site is https://tripleten-sprint-4-web-app.onrender.com